A Survey on Event-based Optical Marker Systems: Applications

-Detecting and tracking a moving target, is a fundamental task in a broad range of engineering applications, including robotics and autonomous vehicles~\cite{kanellakis2017survey}.
-In traditional systems, frame-based cameras are in charge of the detection task, which introduce latency due to their limited response time~\cite{bai2022infrastructure,iaboni2021event}.
-As a result, they are not well-suited for time-sensitive applications.
-In addition, usually the detector and the tracker aim at the whole target (for example, the airframe of a drone), which may lead to false positives and require substantial computational resources.
-Another option, is to detect only specific markers on the target, for instance, active markers and ArUco markers.
-This strategy has two main advantages: first, one should only focus on a narrow region of the scene (and not on the whole target).
-Second, the marker itself can convey additional information of use for pose estimation or communication.
+Detecting and tracking a moving target is a fundamental task in many engineering applications, including robotics and autonomous vehicles~\cite{kanellakis2017survey}.
+Traditional frame-based systems typically handle this task, although their slow response times introduce delays~\cite{bai2022infrastructure,iaboni2021event}.
+This constraint makes them unsuitable for time-sensitive applications.
+Furthermore, classical detectors and trackers often rely on the appearance of the entire target (for example, the airframe of a drone), which increases the likelihood of false detections and requires a substantial computational budget.
+A more efficient strategy is to detect only specific elements attached to the target, such as ArUco or active optical markers.
+This reduces the search space to a~narrow region inside the scene: moreover, the marker itself can convey additional information useful for pose estimation or communication.

-One of the early works in this domain, is~\cite{muller2011miniature}.
-Here, the authors proposed to use event-based sensors to get past the limitations of traditional methods, for real-time 2D visual tracking.
-They proposed two algorithms to track the target objects (blinking LEDs).
-The first algorithm accumulates the events at each pixel over a fixed time window.
-Then, the pixel with the highest event count is selected as the estimated position of the LED.
-While this method is simple to implement and works reasonably well in practice, the size of the time window to update the target position, is fixed.
-To address this issue, a second algorithm, which asynchronously follows the events per pixel and detects event patterns that match the frequency of LEDs, is proposed.
-Experiments (autonomous robot homing and high-speed pan-tilt tracking) demonstrated the accuracy of the proposed algorithm.
-This pioneering work showed the potential of EBOMS for detection and tracking, laying the groundwork for subsequent studies in the field.
+One of the earliest works exploring this idea is~\cite{muller2011miniature}, where the authors used event-based sensors to overcome the limitations of conventional tracking methods.
+They proposed two algorithms for real-time 2D tracking of blinking LEDs.
+The first algorithm accumulates events at each pixel over a fixed time window and the LED's position corresponds the pixel with the highest event count.
+While simple and effective, this method relies on a window of fixed size.
+To counter this shortcoming, a second algorithm is introduced, which asynchronously follows events at each pixel and identifies patterns matching the LEDs' frequency.
+The effectiveness of these methods has been demonstrated for autonomous robot homing and high-speed pan-tilt tracking, laying the foundation for subsequent EBOMS research.